yasudacloud/strapi-plugin-sso/README.md

 This plugin can provide single sign-on.

-You will be able to log in to the administration screen using your Google account or Cognito User Pool.
+You will be able to log in to the administration screen using your Google account or Cognito User Pool or Azure.

 Currently supports Cognito user pool and Google accounts.